Chart Color Schemes

 Naracoorte Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Naracoorte Surrounds' dwellings, as per the latest Census, were 98.0% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro SA's 87.6% houses and 12.5% other dwellings.
-Home ownership in Naracoorte Surrounds stood at 55.6%, with mortgaged dwellings at 25.7% and rented ones at 18.8%.
-The median monthly mortgage repayment was $900, lower than Non-Metro SA's average of $1,083, and the median weekly rent was $150, compared to Non-Metro SA's $205.
-Nationally, Naracoorte Surrounds' mortgage repayments were significantly lower at $900 versus Australia's average of $1,863, while rents were substantially below the national figure of $375.
+The latest Census evaluated dwelling structures in Naracoorte Surrounds with 98.0% houses and 2.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro SA's 87.6% houses and 12.5% other dwellings.
+Home ownership in Naracoorte Surrounds was 55.6%, with mortgaged dwellings at 25.7% and rented ones at 18.8%.
+The median monthly mortgage repayment was $900, below Non-Metro SA's average of $1,083.
+The median weekly rent figure was $150, compared to Non-Metro SA's $205.
+Nationally, Naracoorte Surrounds' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing